junxit/us-congress-bills-113/metadata.md

 - 2014-07-22 — Introduced in House
 - 2014-07-22 — Introduced in House
 - 2014-07-22 — Referred to the House Committee on Energy and Commerce.
+- 2014-07-25 — Referred to the Subcommittee on Communications and Technology.
+- 2014-07-29 — Committee Consideration and Mark-up Session Held.
+- 2014-07-30 — Committee Consideration and Mark-up Session Held.
+- 2014-07-30 — Ordered to be Reported by Voice Vote.
+- 2014-09-08 — Placed on the Union Calendar, Calendar No. 426.
+- 2014-09-08 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+113-575.
+- 2014-09-08 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+113-575.